 Dram shop liability law in New Jersey allows those injured by an intoxicated person to sue the premises who over-served that person for damages and compensation.
-Dram Shop law is designed to protect innocent victims from over-serving of patrons at private parties, bars, restaurants or other licensed premises.
-Sometimes, however, the licensed premises can dispute their liability using defenses which show that they did their best to comply with liability laws.
+Dram Shop law is designed to protect innocent victims from over-serving of patrons at private parties, bars, restaurants, or other licensed premises.
+Sometimes, however, the licensed premises can dispute their liability using defenses that show that they did their best to comply with liability laws.
 Here are some common dram shop liability defenses.

 Common Dram Shop Liability Defenses

 Here are two of the most commonly utilized dram shop liability defenses in New Jersey: